ketho-wow/HelloAce/README.md

 ### About embeds
 The Ace3 libs are hard embedded for simplicity.
 For how to soft embed them, see [BigWigs: Preparing the PackageMeta File](https://github.com/BigWigsMods/packager/wiki/Preparing-the-PackageMeta-File).

-They can also be used standalone / without embedding, by:
+Afterwards for your dev setup you can put your `Libs` folder in a `.gitignore` or use the Ace3 libs standalone by:
-* Dropping the [Ace3](https://www.wowace.com/projects/ace3) addon in your `AddOns` folder.
+* Dropping the [Ace3](https://www.wowace.com/projects/ace3) addon in the `AddOns` folder.
 * Specifying `## OptionalDeps: Ace3` in your TOC.